Causes of edema: Why your legs swell

 Edema is swelling of both legs from a buildup of extra fluid.
 Edema is a common condition that plagues many people.
 In the summer months(especially in warmer climates) this condition can get much worse.

 Pregnancy can cause edema in the legs as the uterus puts pressure on the vena cava.
 Fluid retention during pregnancy also can be caused by a more serious condition called preeclampsia.

 Symptoms vary according to the type of edema and its location.
 In general, the skin above the swollen area will be stretched and shiny.
-You should see a doctor to determine the cause of your heat edema as it may be life-threatening and require immediate medical attention.
+You should see a healthcare provider to determine the cause of your heat edema as it may be life-threatening and require immediate medical attention.

 If both legs are swollen, your doctor will ask about other symptoms to determine your risk factors and potential for a major medical condition.
 A urine test will show if you are losing protein from the kidneys.
 Blood tests, a chest X-ray and an electrocardiogram (EKG) also may be done.
 Arterial or Venous ultrasound tests may be done to look for blockages in your leg arteries or bad valves in your leg veins.

-If you are not short of breath, elevate your legs above the level of your heart to keep swelling down.
+If you are not suffering from shortness of breath, elevate your legs above the level of your heart to keep swelling down.

 If you have leg edema caused by venous insufficiency, elevate your legs periodically and wear support (compression) stockings.

 The outlook for edema of the legs depends on the cause.
 For most people with edema, the prognosis is excellent as long as you don’t ignore the problem and talk to your doctor.
 You should see a healthcare provider to determine the cause of your heat edema as it may be life-threatening and require immediate medical attention.